oakromulo/utils-array/README.md

 ### reduceIf

-Reduce the given array applying reduce function only to elements filtered (the ones which by passing them to filter function, this one returned true)
+Reduce the given array applying reduce function only to elements filtered.

+(the ones which by passing them to filter function, this one returned true)

 **Parameters**